| Site

 They usually don't ask tough questions such as "what kind of help?"

-The kind of "help" people should receive is voluntary and that offers a
+The kind of "help" people should receive is voluntary and that

 wide range of options, addressing the whole person.
-This kind of "help"
+This kind of

 should be available to anyone caught in the prison system -- it's part of